Thieves stealing emission-controlling devices from vehicles in St. Tammany Parish

 Because of their accessible location on vehicles and the fact that they're made of precious metals including platinum, palladium, rhodium, and gold, they're often targeted by thieves.

-The St. Tammany Parish Sheriff’s Office says this has become a problem since December 19, as a total of eight catalytic converters or other exhausted related parts have been stolen from parked vehicles at businesses in West St. Tammany.
+The St. Tammany Parish Sheriff’s Office says this has become a problem since December 19, as a total of eight catalytic converters or other exhaust-related parts have been stolen from parked vehicles at businesses in West St. Tammany.

 In addition to these thefts, a burglar attempted to steal a catalytic converter from a local vehicle dealership.